 If you visit your family doctor, chances are they will prescribe a CPAP (continuous positive airway pressure) machine.
 While they do work, the problem is a lot of people find it uncomfortable to use and they don’t end up using it.
 In fact, only about 25% of people can fully adapt to CPAP use, therefore the majority of people continue to suffer from sleep apnea and its potentially life-threatening consequences.

-West Kelowna dentist, Dr. Shauna Palmer has found oral appliance therapy to be a more successful and simple treatment for her patients.
+West Kelowna dentist, Dr. Shauna Palmer has found oral appliance therapy can be a successful and simple treatment for her patients.

 Read more about the MicrO2 Sleep and Snore Device here.